Wimbledon 2018 Results: Winners, Scores, Stats from Friday's Singles Bracket

 King of Grass.
 Federer sets a new Open Era record for most career wins on grass. https://t.co/HQfWE4Bceo

-The top seed was a cut about throughout the match and looks in great shape to retain his title.
+The top seed was a cut above throughout the match and looks in great shape to retain his title.
 He will play the No. 22 seed Adrian Mannarino in the fourth round.

-Also into the fourth round is Serena Williams who is growing into the tournament and fully deserved her win over Kristina Mladenovic.
+Also into the fourth round is Serena Williams, who is growing into the tournament and fully deserved her win over Mladenovic.

-The American, who is playing at Wimbledon for the first time since returning from maternity leave, recovered from going a break down in the first set which left her trailing 5-3.
+The American, who is playing at Wimbledon for the first time since returning from maternity leave, recovered from going a break down in the first set that left her trailing 5-3.

 She won four straight games to clinch the opener 7-5 and then carried that momentum into the second set as she broke again.
-However, Mladenovic managed to level the tie and also saved a match point to force a tie-break.
+However, Mladenovic managed to level the tie and also saved a match point to force a tiebreak.

-Again Williams stepped up her game when it mattered to win the set and progresses to the fourth round without dropping a set.
+Again Williams stepped up her game when it mattered to win the set and progress to the fourth round without dropping a set.

 The former champion said afterwards she is ready for anything: